- AustraliaNorth AmericaWorld

 As tax-loss selling starts, opportunities can open up for those who have spent the year on the sidelines.

-In her piece “How Bout Tax Loss Buying?,” Gwen Preston of Resource Maven explains that Canaccord Genuity (TSX:CF,OTC Pink:CCORF) has found that from mid-November to mid-December, S&P/TSX Composite Index (INDEXTSI:OSPTX) stocks down more than 15 percent year-to-date underperform the index by nearly 4 percent.
+In her piece “How Bout Tax Loss Buying?,” Gwen Preston of Resource Maven explains that Canaccord Genuity (TSX:CF,OTC Pink:CCORF) has found that from mid-November to mid-December, S&P/TSX Composite Index (INDEXTSI:OSPTX) stocks that are down more than 15 percent year-to-date underperform the index by nearly 4 percent.
 However, from mid-December to mid-January, those same stocks outperform the index by 3.6 percent.

 “That outperformance is on top of gains the TSX reliably generates over that time frame,” Preston explains.
 “So instead of only seeing tax-loss selling as a time to generate tax credits by dumping dogs, let’s look at the opportunity to profit.”